 Roberto Barbosa

-Video Installation at the New York Art Residency and Studios (NARS) Foundation, Brooklyn, New York, USA.
+Installation at the New York Art Residency and Studios (NARS) Foundation, Brooklyn, 2024.

 . . . to look for ways to describe: